yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_consume.md

 1. Click **New application** in the toolbar, and configure the following general fields:
     * **Image**: Click to add a graphical image for the application (for example, .png, `.gif`, or `.jpeg` file).
     * **Application name**: Enter the name of the application.
 This field is required.
     * **Organization**: Enter the name of the organization that the application belongs to.
 This field is required.
 The choice of organization determines which APIs are available to the application.
-For more details, see [*Administer APIs in* on page 1](api_mgmt_admin.htm).
     * **Enabled**: Select whether the application is enabled.
 Applications are enabled by default.
 2. Configure the following additional attributes:
     * **Email**: Enter an email address for the application.